Conditions for successful data assimilation: Review of particle filters

 \subsection{The SIR filter}

 A natural choice for the importance function is to generate samples with the model (\ref{model}), i.e. to choose $\pi_{n+1}=p(x^{n+1}|x^n)$.
-When a resampling step is added, the resulting filter is often called a sequential importance sampling with resampling (SIR) filter\cite{GordonSIR} and its weights are

-It is known that the SIR filter collapses if the importance function $\pi_{n+1}=p(x^{n+1}|x^n)$, called the ``prior'', and the target, or ``posterior" density, $p(y^{n+1}|x^{n+1}) p(x^{n+1}|x^n)$, are nearly mutually singular.
+When a resampling step is added, the resulting filter is often called a sequential importance sampling with resampling (SIR) filter\cite{GordonSIR} and its weights are \begin{linenomath*} \end{linenomath*} It is known that the SIR filter collapses if the probability measure induced by the importance function $\pi_{n+1}=p(x^{n+1}|x^n)$, and the probability measure induced by the target pdf, $p(y^{n+1}|x^{n+1}) p(x^{n+1}|x^n)$, have supports such that an event that has significant probability in one of them has a very small probability in the other.
 This can happen even in one dimensional problems, however the situation becomes more dramatic as the dimension $m$ increases.
 A rigorous analysis of the asymptotic behavior of weights of the SIR filter (as the number of particles and the dimension go to infinity) is given in \cite{Bickel,Bickel2,BickelBootstrap} and it is shown that the number of particles required to avoid the collapse of the SIR filter grows exponentially with the variance of the observation log likelihood (the logarithm of the weights).